Conventional Loan After Chapter 7 Bankruptcy

 Debt-to-Income Ratio

-Your debt-to-income ratio includes:
+Your debt-to-income ratio includes several things:

-- Proposed mortgage payment
+- Your proposed monthly mortgage payment

 - Property taxes

-- Any other monthly debt payments
+- Any other monthly debt payments (car loans, student loans, credit cards)

 Down Payment Significance

-Documentation Needed for Your Application
+Documentation Necessary for Your Application

-| Bankruptcy Documentation | Discharge order, schedules, petition, and any revisions | Confirm types of discharged debts and filing details |
+- Bankruptcy Documentation: Discharge order, schedules, petition, any revisions.
+Confirm types of discharged debts and filing details.

-| Tax Returns | The previous two years of returns, profit-and-loss statements, if self-employed | Confirm ability to make mortgage payments |
+- Tax Returns: Last two years of returns, profit-and-loss statements if self-employed.
+Confirm ability to make mortgage payments.

-| Pay Stubs | The previous 30 days of pay stubs | Show current employment and income |
+- Pay Stubs: Last 30 days of pay stubs.
+Show current employment and income.

-| Employment Verification | Letter from employer | Verify employment status and tenure |
+- Employment Verification: Letter from employer.
+Verify employment status and tenure.

-| Bank Statements | Last two to three months | Demonstrate savings habits and sound money management |
+- Bank Statements: Last two to three months.
+Demonstrate savings habits and sound money management.

 Other Loan Choices Following Bankruptcy